 Begin with the sketches, decode the feelings and mood from the time of the sketch.

 On the tailoring mannequin, drape the muslin, pin it, shape it, mould it and sculpt it to reconstruct the shape and curves of the sketch.
-Chalk and cut with the unique and secret process of James Clarke Haute Couture.
+Chalk and cut with the unique and secret process of James Clarke Bespoke.